Heisenberg80M/A2/README.md

 # CSC2002S - Assignment 2
 # Concurrent Programming a word game
 ## Goal
-### Use concurrency to safe parallelism in wordApp with no deadlocks
+### Use concurrency to implement safe parallelism in wordApp with no deadlocks

 ## Part 1: Program
 ### Build